 You can see more images of this venue from the following weddings:

 A new venue for Sussex that we really like is Brookfield Barn, we were invited there in 2017 to photograph CJ & Luke’s wonderfully fun brookfield barn wedding and its instantly jumped up the list of our favourite Sussex Wedding Venues.
 It combines some of the best parts of other venues on this list, in an area that has been missing this kind of venue.
 Credit to the owners for seeing the gap in the market and extending the hotel that has existed on the site for a while into the cracking wedding venue it is now.
-Set very conveniently near Horsham, Brookfield is a great place for a wedding, its got tons of accommodation for you and your families to get ready and loads of parking making it really convinient for your guests (something often overlooked, but entirely important!)
+Set very conveniently near Horsham and not far from East Grinstead, Brookfield is a great place for a wedding, its got tons of accommodation for you and your families to get ready and loads of parking making it really convenient for your guests (something often overlooked, but entirely important!)

 The flow from the ceremony in the Barn, overlooking a wonderful golf course to the drinks on the terraces is just wonderful – so relaxed and natural.
 We also adore the fact that you can make use of the golf course – for golf, photos and in some cases… Laser clay pigeon shooting!
 A first for us at a wedding for sure, but it went down so well with the guests – definitely one to consider!